Sampling

 Enabling Sampling

-To enable sampling in your server, call EnableSampling()
+To enable sampling in your server, call EnableSampling() during server setup:

 package main